Taking out a loan from Nexo is a straightforward process. You can:

 - Sign up for your Nexo account at https://platform.nexo.io/;

-- Deposit your crypto assets.
-The platform supports BTC, ETH, PAXG, XRP, LTC, XLM, BCH, EOS, LINK, TRX, stablecoins, NEXO, and BNB with new major altcoins being added on a regular basis;
+- Deposit your crypto assets or buy crypto on the Nexo Exchange.
+The platform supports BTC, ETH, PAXG, XRP, LTC, XLM, BCH, EOS, LINK, TRX, stablecoins, NEXO, BNB, ADA, DOT, DOGE and SOL, with new major altcoins being added on a regular basis;

 IMPORTANT!
 Please note that Nexo does not support wrapped coins that are pegged to (i.e., represent) coins from another blockchain. Тransferring such assets to your Nexo account will result in permanent loss.
-Make sure to always transfer BTC/BCH native as well as ETH, NEXO, USDT, USDC, TUSD, DAI, PAX, LINK, PAXG, and HUSD created on the Etherium blockchain.
+Make sure to always transfer BTC/BCH native as well as ETH, NEXO, USDT, USDC, TUSD, DAI, USDP, LINK, and PAXG created on the Ethereum blockchain.

 - Undergo the Basic/Advanced Verification in the My Profile section;